Dogacel/Kalas-Iris/docs/nopcommerce.md

 5. Create a class which implements IPlugin interface (Nop.Services.Plugins namespace). nopCommerce has BasePlugin class which already implements some IPlugin methods and allows you to avoid source code duplication.

 > **IMPORTANT** Important note: After each project build, clean the solution before making changes.
-Some resources will be cached and can lead to developer insanity.
+Some resources will be cached and can lead to *developer insanity*.
 > You may need to rebuild your solution after adding your plugin.
 If you do not see DLLs for your plugin under Nop.Web\Plugins\PLUGIN_OUTPUT_DIRECTORY, you need to rebuild your solution. nopCommerce will not list your plugin in the Local Plugins page if your DLLs do not exist in the correct folder in Nop.Web.

 ____________________________________________________________________________